King of Malaysia: State governors

-The king appoints the Yang di-Pertua Negeri (Governors), of the states of Penang, Malacca, Sabah and Sarawak, at his discretion, after considering the advice of the state's Chief Minister/Premier, for four year terms.
+The king appoints the Yang di-Pertua Negeri (Governors) of the states of Penang, Malacca, Sabah and Sarawak, at his discretion, after considering the advice of the state's Chief Minister/Premier, for four year terms.
 The governor's term of office can be renewed also at his discretion.

 He also appoints the Mayor and City Council of Kuala Lumpur.

 Head of Islam

-In addition, the king is the Head of Islam in the four states ruled by appointed governors, in the three Federal Territories (The cities of Kuala Lumpur and Putrajaya and Labuan Island), as well as in his own home state.
+In addition, the king is the Head of Islam in the four states ruled by appointed governors, in the three federal territories (Kuala Lumpur, Labuan and Putrajaya), as well as in his own home state.
 In this role, he is advised by the State Islamic Affairs Council in each of the States.

 The king appoints the chairman and members of each state council.
 He also appoints the State Mufti (head) in each of these states.
 There is a single Islamic Affairs Council with jurisdiction for the three Federal Territories.
 Its members and chairman are appointed by the king, who also appoints the mufti of the Federal Territories.